The zero trust architecture is often seen as the ultimate, foolproof method of implementing information security.

-Albeit, the zero-trust security model, helps build a robust security framework within organizations.
-More so, with the recent rise in hybrid leading to the use of cloud storage and file transfers, the zero-trust security model helps ensure data security.
+The zero-trust security model helps build a robust security framework within organizations.
+More so, with the recent rise in hybrid leading to cloud storage and file transfers, the zero-trust security model helps ensure data security.

-However, there are several barriers in implementing and proper execution of the zero-trust security architecture, which might ultimately cause the model to fail.
+However, several barriers exist to implementing and properly executing the zero-trust security architecture, which might ultimately cause the model to fail.
 Some of these issues are as follows:

 Most organizations are not structured to be micro-segmented.
 While implementing the zero trust model, organizations have to consider the operations of least privilege, which involves identifying and dividing sensitive data into respective zones.

 For that, they have to analyze the data available, understand its flows and then try to build a security model through micro-segmentation, which can be stressful and costly.